microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-delete-remotedesktopsecurityconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete a [remoteDesktopSecurityConfiguration](../resources/remotedesktopsecurityconfiguration.md) object on a servicePrincipal.
-Removing remoteDesktopSecurityConfiguration object on servicePrincipal will disable RDS Entra ID authentication protocol for RDP to Microsoft Entra joined and Microsoft Entra hybrid joined devices and also remove any target device groups that were configured for SSO.
+Removing remoteDesktopSecurityConfiguration object on the servicePrincipal will disable RDS Entra ID authentication protocol for RDP to Microsoft Entra joined and Microsoft Entra hybrid joined devices.
+This will also remove any target device groups that were configured for SSO.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).